 Taking a more effective approach, Alternative to Meds Center uses testing to uncover what could be undiagnosed medical conditions, deficiencies in diet, hormone imbalances, allergies, the presence of neurotoxic burden in the body, and other pertinent areas of investigation.

-Looking for the root cause(s) for ongoing insomnia can open the door to actually fixing the problem whether it is chronic insomnia, anxiety, depression, or other unwanted symptoms.
+Looking for the root cause(s) of ongoing insomnia can open the door to actually fixing the problem whether it is chronic insomnia, anxiety, depression, or other unwanted symptoms.
 This is quite different than the “drug-based” treatments that don’t actually fix anything and often cause symptoms to worsen instead of improving over time.
-During the triazolam withdrawal program, these types of investigations are carried out so that our clients can actually resolve the insomnia issues as well as come off the benzodiazepine in a comfortable, safe inpatient setting.
+During the Triazolam withdrawal program, these types of investigations are carried out so that our clients can actually resolve the insomnia issues as well as come off the benzodiazepine in a comfortable, safe inpatient setting.

 Effective Triazolam Withdrawal Treatment – Find Out More

 To find out more about the protocols that have been used in our programs for over 15 years, please call us and we will provide you information on the program, length of time, costs, insurance coverage, and any other questions you may have about your own particular situation or that of a loved one.
-Find out how the triazolam withdrawal program at the Alternative to Meds Center might be the exact type of effective help you or your loved one has been searching for.
+Find out how the Triazolam withdrawal program at Alternative to Meds Center might be the exact type of effective help you or your loved one has been searching for.

 This content has been reviewed and approved by a licensed physician.

 Dr. Samuel Lee